Joel-Singh/DuckSlayer/personal-notes.md

 ## Implementing Widgets

-### Checkbox
+### Slider
-CheckBox(is_checked: bool) component with checked bool

-have a toggled(is_checked: bool) event that is run after a click

-Checkbox is simply a square with a circle inside of it.
-Circle toggled on click.
+One long rectangle node with a circle on top

-#### create_checkbox() -> EntityCommands for an observe call
-Will observe pointer click, toggling the state of the checkbox and triggering the Toggled event
+Circle is absolutely positioned.
+Middle is volume 1.0.
+Left is volume 0.5.
+Right is volume 1.5. volume as in what's passed into PlayBackSettings.

+Expose a "Slid" event that contains the current value of the slider every time is slid.

+Look for a `Pointer<Hold>` event and update the left positioning of the circle appropriately while also triggering the Slid event.